-“When I was a kid growing up in the early eighties, I used to run around in my dad Pierre’s furniture factory.
+“When I was a kid, I used to run around in my dad Pierre’s furniture factory.
 It must have been there that my love of furniture began,” says Johan Berhin.
 He went on to educate himself as an industrial designer, eventually creating the design enterprise Berhin Studios – a business focusing on furniture and industrial design.

 Johan continues: “For the longest time, I had a dream about a naturally curving chair, made of a single piece of wood.
 One day that dream took shape.
 I cut a template out of a piece of wood and my One C chair was born!
 “C” stands for Chair.
 “One C” for a chair in one piece.
 I was happy as a child and couldn’t resist the urge to have my chair manufactured.”

 Johan established contact with Åberg och Söner, a third-generation (now fourth!) family business specializing in producing moulded-wood pieces.
 They liked what they saw in each other, and Åberg’s supplied the necessary tools for production.
 The first series of chairs was made and French furniture retailer Sentou placed a large order.
 Johan decided it was time to manufacture his own furniture collection under his own brand, Berhin Studios.

 New ideas sprang from the One C profile and several other products were made in the same style to create a full C range: